avinashv2/avinashv2/README.md

 # 👋 Hi, I'm Avinash

 I'm a backend developer with 2 years of experience building scalable, cloud-native applications using **Python**, **AWS**, and **PostgreSQL**.
-I love building backend systems and I enjoy exploring modern frameworks and automating tasks to keep development efficient and hassle-free.
+I love building backend systems, enjoy exploring modern frameworks and automating tasks to keep development efficient and hassle-free.

 ---